Guessing Cost: Bounds and Applications to Data Repair in Distributed Storage: Introduction

-The ultimate objective of online guessing is to find the distribution of the number of such questions (guesses).
-In an attempt to optimize the order of these questions, an optimal guessing strategy i.e., a bijective function from $\mathcal{X}$ to a finite or countably infinite set $[|\mathcal{X}|] \triangleq \{1,\dots,|\mathcal{X}|\}$ is adapted to typically minimize the average number of guesses, also known as the average guessing number.
-In \cite{pliam99}, this problem is named as \textit{Guesswork} and appropriate lower and upper bounds are investigated on the guessing number in terms of Shannon's entropy by Massey \cite{massey1} and later on by McElice and Yu \cite{mceliceyu}.
-A sequence of independent and identically distributed random variables $X_1,\dots,X_n$ are considered for practical applications and asymptotically tight bounds are derived on the moments of the expected number of guesses for a typical guesswork \cite{arikan1996}.
-This study has related the asymptotic exponent of the best achievable guessing moment to the Rényi's entropy.
-In fact, Rényi's entropy was a frequently used information measure in different contexts such as source coding to be able to generalize coding theorems in the past \cite{cambell56}.
+{Given the distribution of $X$, denoted by $P_X(x)$,} the ultimate objective of guessing {framework} is to find the distribution of the number of questions (guesses) {before identifying the right answer}.
+In an attempt to optimize the order of these questions, an optimal guessing strategy i.e., a bijective function from $\mathcal{X}$ to a finite or countably infinite set $[|\mathcal{X}|] \triangleq \{1,\dots,|\mathcal{X}|\}$ is adapted to typically minimize the average number of guesses, also known as the average \textit{guessing number}.
+In \cite{pliam99}, this problem is named as \textit{guesswork} and lower and upper bounds are investigated on the guessing number in terms of Shannon's entropy by Massey \cite{massey1} and later on by McElice and Yu \cite{mceliceyu}.
+A sequence of independent and identically distributed random variables $X_1,\dots,X_n$ are considered for practical applications and asymptotically tight bounds are derived on the moments of the expected number of guesses for {the} guesswork \cite{arikan1996}.
+This study has related the asymptotic exponent of the best achievable guessing moment to the Rényi's entropy. {Later, bounds on the moments of optimal guessing are improved in \cite{Bozdas1997} and subsequently in \cite{sason2018}.
+Particularly, the relationship between Rényi's entropy and average guessing number is interesting and useful in different engineering contexts.} In fact, Rényi's entropy was a frequently used information measure in different contexts such as source coding to be able to generalize coding theorems in the past \cite{cambell56}.
 Such findings on the derived bounds are successfully applied to various recent applications of data compression \cite{kuzuoka2019}, channel coding \cite{duffy2019}, networking and data storage security \cite{bracher2019} through tweaking the original guesswork problem so that it fits within the requirements of the application at hand.